 This may sound ambitious, but without a proper purchase order, the expenditure won’t be entered into the ERP system.
 As a result, the terms and conditions of trade as well as the payments needed won’t be communicated to the supplier.
 Furthermore at the time of delivery of the goods, any possibility of combining the receipts with the bills can be avoided.

 Organizations that fail to adopt structured purchasing measures will have to expect a continued loss across their bottom line.
-The CPO should work with the CFO to establish a strong and widespread P2P strategy because it is directly related to cost reduction, risk mitigation and optimizing billing procedures.
+The CPO should work with the CFO to establish a strong and widespread P2P strategy.
+This is directly related to cost reduction, risk mitigation and optimizing billing procedures.